viniciusgerevini/shromp/docs/en/2-organisation/2-theme.md

             index.md
         index.md
 ```
-THe result tree might look like this:
+The result tree might look like this:

 ```javascript
 {